 Mount Charles School is a two form entry school in the centre of a diverse socio - economic town.
-There are 360 children on role with 65 on the Record of Need, including 7 children with Education and Health Care Plans.
+There are 355 children on role with 64 on the Record of Need, including 8 children with Education and Health Care Plans.
+In addition, our nursery caters for 15 pupils with 4 identified as having SEND with 1 currently in the process of an EHCP Needs assessment.

 In compliance with the SEN Code of Practice, 2015 and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils which includes a period of close monitoring and targeted provision prior to the consideration being given to place a child onto the school Record of Need (RON).
 Should a pupil require provision that is 'additional to and different from' they are placed on the RON under one single category, namely SEND Support.
-Their provision will be identified, and progress monitored via Student Support Plans.
+Their provision will be identified and progress monitored via Student Support Plans.
 This policy sets out our commitment to raising the aspirations and expectations for all pupils with SEND.